consultnn/yii2-extend/README.md

-# We not support this repository
+# We no longer maintain this repository

 # yii2-grid
 Extends standart yii2 grid view components